 Notably, Panda helped Google stamp out link-farms by reducing their Domain Authority, meaning that any websites with links from those farms now gain little or no SEO benefit from them.
 Conversely, Panda promotes websites that regularly release relevant and unique content that people interact with (i.e. visit, read, bookmark, share etc).

 Earlier this year, the final refined version of Panda was subsumed into the core algorithm.
-So be warned!
-By all means chase links but only chase very high quality links with high relevance between the source and destination URLs.

 In April 2012, Google released ‘Penguin’ to improve search results by penalising websites that employ black-hat tactics.
 They weren’t chasing the middle-man with this one (i.e. the way Panda chased link-farms)… they were coming for YOU!